xp3i4/linear/README.md

 * Use as library please #include the mapper.h in the source.

 ## Interface
 Classes and functions are encapsulated as the `class Mapper` in mapper.h so it can be easier for developing different modules.
 Other modules like the I/O will be add later.
-Please add interfaces for other module in the Mapper class so other modules can call them or I will encapsulated the them at last.
+Please add interfaces for other module in the Mapper class so they can be called globally or I will encapsulated them at last.

 - Filter
   - Using `Mapper::hits()` to return the best `hits` for each read.